tidyverse/tidyverse.org/content/blog/ggplot2-3-5-0-legends/index.md

 ## Styling

 One of the more user-visible changes is that these guides no longer have styling options.
-Or at least, they have been soft-deprecated.
+Or at least, they have been soft-deprecated: they continue to work for now, but are scheduled for removal.
 Gone are the days where there were 4 possible ways to set the horizontal justification of legend text in 5 different functions.
 There is only one way to style guides now, and that is by using [`theme()`](https://ggplot2.tidyverse.org/reference/theme.html).
 The [`theme()`](https://ggplot2.tidyverse.org/reference/theme.html) function has new arguments to control the appearance of legends, which makes it easier to globally control the appearance of legends.
 For example: `theme(legend.frame)` replaces `guide_colourbar(frame.colour, frame.linewidth, frame.linetype)` and `theme(legend.axis.line)` replaces `guide_bins(axis, axis.colour, axis.linewidth, axis.arrow)`.
 To allow for tweaking the style of any individual guide, the guide functions now have a `theme` argument that can accept a theme specific to that guide.

 <div class="highlight">